As South Carolina governor signs new law, abortion restrictions strain providers in US South

 South Carolina had also proven to be a key destination for people seeking abortions.
 Provisional state Health Department data showed larger numbers of out-of-state patients after the state's highest court overturned previous restrictions and left abortion legal through 22 weeks.

-The new law signed by South Carolina governor's will change that status, according to Caitlin Myers, an economics professor at Middlebury College.
+The new law will change that status, according to Caitlin Myers, an economics professor at Middlebury College.
 Myers, who studies the effects of reproductive policies, said limited evidence suggests about half of the people who want abortions won't be able to make the six-week threshold.

 “It’s likely to end up sending a lot of desperate people seeking abortions even farther distances and result in even greater congestion at the facilities that are left to receive them,” Myers said.